24th Ji.hlava International Documentary Film Festival

 Ji.hlava International Documentary Film Festival

 The idea to create an event known under its present title – Ji.hlava International Documentary Film Festival – was conceived in the minds of a group of Jihlava high school students in 1997.
 And because words soon became reality, each autumn the Ji.hlava IDFF brought together dozens and later hundreds and thousands of viewers, directors, producers, film critics, journalists, friends and family of documentary cinema to spend several days "thinking through film".
-Today, 20 years later, we can proudly claim that this celebration of creative documentary cinema has long been recognised as the largest event of its kind in Central and Eastern Europe.
+Today, almost 25 years later, we can proudly claim that this celebration of creative documentary cinema has long been recognised as the largest event of its kind in Central and Eastern Europe.

 Each edition of the festival, the organisers led from the start by the present director Marek Hovorka introduced new and additional projects and features expanding on the documentary reflections and experiences of festival-goers, filmmakers, and producers alike.
 However, we are striving to make both sides of this documentary equation straight in order to always end up in the black.
 In 2000, the first Czech Joy award for the Best Czech Documentary Film was granted, together with awards for the Best Documentary Central and Eastern European Documentary Film in the Between the Seas section and the Best World Documentary Film – the ultimate festival title – in the Opus Bonum section.
 Today, the core of the festival programme consists of 7 competition sections: among the Ji.hlava IDFF’s competition sections are also the First Lights for documentary debuts, and Short Joy for the best short docs.
 But the festival does not shy away from unconventional documentary forms included as part of the experimental sections called Fascinations (international competition) and Exprmntl.cz (Czech focus).